AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54680-b2b-quote-submitted-for-a-product-with-multiple-assigneda-sources.md

 ---
 # ACSD-54680: B2B Quote for a product with Multiple Assigned Sources can't be processed.

-The ACSD-54680 patch fixes the issue where the B2B Quote for a product with Multiple Assigned Sources cant be processed.
+The ACSD-54680 patch fixes the issue where the B2B Quote for a product with Multiple Assigned Sources can't be processed.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.40 is installed.
 The patch ID is ACSD-54680.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions